qrkourier/shufflepad-sound-machine/README.md

 4. Decompress and write the image file to the SD card root device (not to a partition).
   * I did this in Ubuntu Linux `gunzip < ~/Downloads/raspi-miniban-spookysoundmachine.img.gz | sudo dd of=/dev/mmcblk0`.
-  * You will need to modify this depending on where you downloaded the compressed image file and whatever the name of the SD card happens to be on your system (mine is /dev/mmcblk0).
+  * You will need to modify this depending on where you downloaded the compressed image file and whatever the name of the SD card happens to be on your system (mine is /dev/mmcblk0 and the first partition has a 'p1' suffix, so be sure to not include that in your `dd` command).

 ### Make A Sound Machine With Your Own Sound Files
 #### Materials